 Share your dreams

-Share your deepest desires, hopes and wishes for the future.
-This is something you most likely did early on in your relationship but something that goes to the wayside as real like takes over.
+Share your deepest desires, hopes, and wishes for the future.
+This is something you most likely did early in your relationship but something that goes to the wayside as real life takes over.
 Include each other in those dreams so you can discuss how you will get there together and support each other along the way.

 Make time for each other

 By the time Friday night rolls around, tired couples find that “Netflix and chill” actually means Netflix and chill (which can lead to falling asleep sitting up on the sofa).
 If trying to get in a date night is too exhausting to even plan, think about a Saturday morning breakfast date or be a little crazy and take a few hours of vacation time from work to spend time together.
 Just make a point of making time for each other so you’re showing your mate how important they still are to you.

 I know, this sounds like that game kids play where they add “in bed” to the end of a fortune cookie fortune.
 But try it!
 Ask each other what your fantasies are, what you would like to try, and go for it.